xmidt-org/docs/content/docs/operating/getting_started/talaria.md

 ## Test Device Connection
 Using a [simulator](https://github.com/xmidt-org/xmidt/tree/master/simulator) we can mock a device connecting to our cluster.
-Or you can do hands on with [kratos](https://github.com/xmidt-org/kratos)
+Or you can do hands on with [kratos](https://github.com/xmidt-org/kratos).

 ```bash
 docker run -e URL=http://HOSTNAME:PRIMARY_PORT rdkb-simulator
 ```
-Where HOSTNAME is you DNS record, docker container, or ip address.
+Where HOSTNAME is your DNS record, docker container, or ip address.
-_**NOTE**_: If you are running talaria locally you will need to provide the ip address of your machine.
+_**NOTE**_: If you are running talaria locally, you will need to provide the ip address of your machine.

 Get Connected Devices